hbowie/NotenikMkdown/Mkdown Spec/Automatic Links.md

 most, address-harvesting bots, but it definitely won't fool all of them.
 It's better than nothing, but an address published in this way will probably eventually start receiving spam.)

+Note: The Notenik Markdown parser does not perform any randomized encoding of email addresses.
+This is an exception to the original Markdown spec from John Gruber.